Sensing-Dev/doc/docs/tutorials/python/display-image-2came.md

 node = builder.add(bb_name)\
     .set_param([num_devices, frame_sync, realtime_diaplay_mode, ])
 ```

- We have made  `Gain` and `ExposureTime` optional values.
-In this tutorial, we don't need to set `Gain` and `ExposureTime`  manually.
+Since this is the only one BB in our pipeline, output port of the node can be the output port of the pipeline, and we name is `output_p`.

-Now, input is ready to access and control 2 cameras.
+Now, the BB is ready to access and control 2 cameras.

 Similarly, output requires 2 Buffers to store two camera images that BB obtains.
 Therefore, the number of `Buffer` to append the output `List` is `2` as follws.